sshh12/llm_convo/README.md

 # gpt-convo

-Use ChatGPT over Twilio to create an AI phone agent.
+Use ChatGPT over Twilio to create an AI phone agent (works for incoming or outgoing calls).

 ### Setup